physicsturtle/physicsturtle_old/_math-cm/index.md

 ---
-layout: page
+layout: course
-title: Quantum Mechanics II
+title: Classical Mechanics I
-permalink: /physics/qm-II/
+permalink: /cm-I/
-banner: qm-II.svg
 ---

-Welcome to Quantum Mechanics II.

-<a class = "page-link" href = "/qm-II/notation"> Notation and Conventions </a>
+Welcome to Classical Mechanics I. This is a calculus based course that will introduce you to the mechanics of particles and rigid bodies.

+The prerequisites are as follows:
+1. A working knowledge of single variable calculs
+2. A working knowledge of vector algebra
+3. A strong background in high school physics

-{% assign unitNames = " Unit 1 - Fundamentals, Unit 1 - Time Independent Perturbation Theory, Unit 2 - The Variational Principle, Unit 3 - WKB Approximation, Unit 4 - Time Dependent Perturbation Theory, Unit 5 - Adiabatic Approximation, Unit 6 - Scattering Theory" | split: ', ' %}
+{% assign unitNames = "Unit 1 - Vectors#Unit 2 - Kinematics on the Line#Unit 3 - Dynamics on the Line#Unit 4 - Momentum#Unit 5 - Circular Motion#Supplementary Material" | split: '#' %}

 {% assign units = "unit1/, unit2/, unit3/, unit4/, unit5/, supplements/" | split: ', ' %}

-{% assign lessonNames1 = "The_Schrödinger_Equation" | split: ', ' %}
+{% assign lessonNames1 = "" | split: ', ' %}

-{% assign lessonNames2 = "First_Order_Perturbation_Theory, Second_Order_Perturbation_Theory, Degenerate_Perturbation_Theory, Fine_Structure, Hyperfine_Structure, Zeeman_Effect, " | split: ', ' %}
+{% assign lessonNames2 = "Displacement,_Time,_and_Velocity#Instantaneous Velocity#Average and Instantaneous Acceleration#Motion with Constant Acceleration#Freely Falling Bodies#Velocity and Position by Integration" | split: '#' %}

-{% assign lessonNames3 = "Theory, Helium_Atom, Hydrogen_Molecule" | split: ', ' %}
+{% assign lessonNames3 = "" | split: ', ' %}

 {% assign lessonNames4 = "" | split: ', ' %}